philippedugre/msikeyboard-rs/README.md

 # msikeyboard-rs

-Graphical application using QT to control the backlight of a MSI keyboard.
+Rust library to control backlit on keyboards made by MSI.

 Licensing: